DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ## Image Input

-_OpenSpaceNet_ is able use either a georegistered local image or a number of tile servers as its input.
+_OpenSpaceNet_ is able use either a georegistered local image or one of a number of tile servers as its input.
 Depending on the input source, different command line arguments apply.
 To select which source to use, one of two options must be present:

 * `--service <service name>` To load imagery from a web service.